 If you’re worried your clients won’t pay their unpaid invoices due to COVID-19 and the residual economic ripples, you’re not alone.
 In an era where 55 percent of “temporary” small business closures have become permanent, according to Business Insider, and business bankruptcies are skyrocketing 26 percent per Wall Street Journal reports, it’s clear businesses are struggling with cash flow problems.

 Banks and financing companies are all too aware of this.
-Sometime around April, roughly one in four consumers saw their credit card limits slashed or accounts closed unexpectedly, according to LendingTree.
+Sometime around April, roughly one in four consumers saw their credit card limits slashed, or accounts closed unexpectedly, according to LendingTree.
 The Federal Reserve’s most recent survey paints a grim picture too, saying banks are raising the requirements to get loans; better credit and increased collateral are the new standards.
 “Major net shares of banks that reported reasons for tightening lending standards or terms cited a less favorable or more uncertain economic outlook, worsening of industry-specific problems, and reduced tolerance for risk as important reasons for doing so,” the report reads.

 Your Clients May Leave You with Unpaid Invoices

 The risk that comes with being unable to collect on unpaid invoices is real.
 Seemingly solid, good-paying companies are turning delinquent overnight, and if you’re invoicing clients after you’ve provided them with services or goods, you are extending them credit too, though typically not with the same protections banks and financing companies secure for themselves.
-Preliminary findings from B2B AI platform Sidetrade show a 23 percent hike in delinquency in the U.K., 52 percent in France, and more than 80 percent in Italy.
+Preliminary findings from the B2B AI platform Sidetrade show a 23 percent hike in delinquency in the U.K., 52 percent in France, and more than 80 percent in Italy.
 Numbers for the U.S. have not been released, but unofficial reports indicate the problem is growing across America too.
 Analysts at McKinsey predict delinquency may grow to three times its current levels by 2022.

-Sometimes people hope their outstanding invoices will help them out come tax time.
+Sometimes people hope their outstanding invoices will help them out, come tax time.
 Companies that practice accrual accounting, meaning they record expenses and revenue when the transaction occurs, can usually deduct overdue invoices as a bad expense when they file the next year.
-However, businesses that use a cash-basis method, meaning they log expenses and revenue when cash changes hands, cannot deduct them from taxes since the payment was never recorded as part of their income, to begin with.
+However, businesses that use a cash-basis method, meaning they log expenses and revenue when cash changes hands, cannot deduct them from taxes since the payment was never recorded as part of their income to begin with.

 Should You Continue Working for a Non-Paying Client?

-When someone owes you a balance and they’re not making good on it, it’s ill-advised to continue working for them.
+When someone owes you a balance, and they’re not making good on it, it’s ill-advised to continue working for them.
 However, when the balance is paid, it’s a matter of personal choice.
 Just be sure to address the loopholes that enabled them to become delinquent before resuming work.

 Naturally, most businesses try to work with a delinquent payer through debt collectors before taking legal action.
-However, collections agencies can only do so much.
+However, collection agencies can only do so much.
 So, when it becomes clear the money isn’t likely to materialize, businesses may have little choice but to retain a lawyer.

 Determine if going to court is worthwhile.

-In the initial stages, an attorney may be able to send a demand letter on your behalf, to someone that owes your business money in order to get the wheels turning.
+In the initial stages, an attorney may be able to send a demand letter on your behalf to someone that owes your business money in order to get the wheels turning.
 That can help if the customer is prioritizing payments and struggling, though it’s rarely worth the expense if the invoice amount is lower.
 Going to court can also work too, but most states set a minimum for small claims court—typically around $2,000—so it’s not normally suited to smaller invoices.